MaggieJian/Final-AI-Coursework/README.md

 The purpose of this repository is to provide access to the relevant code, ipynb files, figures and versions for the final individual GEOL0069 2023/24 assignment.
 The aim of this project is to study the ability of AI in sea ice and lead classification.

+feedback: Could improve a little on the analysis (alignment) and provide a little more info on the general context (leads and ice) in the README

 ## Edit from here.
 Description

 You will learn how to find lists of colocated images from pairs of collocated satellites: Sentinel-3 (300m resolution) and Sentinel-2 imagery (10m resolution) as well as collocated altimetry data from Sentinel-3.
 Unsupervised classification will be performed.